-To celebrate the end of 2016, we’ve decided to look into what the best-selling vehicles were in Canada this year.
+To celebrate the end of this year, we’ve decided to look into the best selling cars of 2016 in Canada.
 The list may not surprise you, but there’s a good reason most of these vehicles made the cut.
 Most of them have been making Canada’s top ten list for the past fifteen years, and 2016 was no exception.
 These cars are often affordable, reliable and just plain popular.
 It helps that many people have strict brand loyalty when it comes to purchasing a new automobile.

-We’re going to count backwards on our list of the year’s top ten best-selling cars, discussing both why they’ve made the list and what we think of them.
+We’re going to count backward on our list of the year’s top ten best-selling cars, discussing both why they’ve made the list and what we think of them.

-Without further ado, here are Canada’s top ten best-selling automobiles of 2016!
+Without further ado, here are Canada’s top ten best selling cars of 2016!

 10. Ford Focus